Treaty Ports in China 1557-1999

 29th Dec.
 To quell disorder, Sir Charles Straubenzee ➚ took Guangzhou and it was occupied by Britain until October 1861 in retaliation for attacks.
 Considerable trade moves from Guangzhou to Shanghai to escape the unrest.|

 June.
-On China's defeat in the Second Opium War the Treaty of Tianjin ➚ more control is ceded.
-There were actually four treaties not just one.
+On China's defeat in the Second Opium War the Treaty of Tianjin ➚ is signed and more control is ceded (there were actually four treaties not just one).
 Great Britain, France, Russia, and the United States were given the right to have permanent legations in Beijing.
 Permission given for foreigners to travel everywhere in China including on religious missions.
 Limit on tariffs was set at 5%.
 The Yangzi river was opened up for trade: “British merchant ships shall have authority to trade upon the Great River”.
 Most favored nation treaties give America and other countries equal rights to Britain.
 Eleven new treaty ports created, four of them inland including Hankou, Nanjing

 Shantou (Swatow), Guangdong a small village until opened up to trade.

 Zhenjiang strategic but captured by Taipings 1st April 1853 and heavily damaged.
-Hankou became more important and developed as a treaty port.
+Hankou became more important and developed as a treaty port (now part of Wuhan).

 Haikou (Qiongzhou) , Hainan